 Table 1 on the following page summarizes the 10-year forecast for each zone given three scenarios.
 In Scenario 1, single-family zoning in R-2-5 is changed to allow 4-plex units.
 Scenario 1 also assumes that zoning is modified in the other single-family zones to allow 2-family/duplexes.
-This scenario results in 150 new units over the next 10 years.
+This scenario results in 150 non-single-family units over the next 10 years.

 Scenario 2 assumes that all single-family zones are modified to allow both 2-family/duplex and 4-plex projects.
-This scenario results in 178 new units over the next 10 years.
+This scenario results in 178 non-single-family units over the next 10 years.

 Scenario 3 assumes that all single-family zones are modified to allow 2-family/duplex projects, 4-plex and 6-plex projects.
-This scenario results in 204 new units over the next 10 years.
+This scenario results in 204 non-single-family units over the next 10 years.